aler9/rtsp-simple-proxy/README.md

   rtcpPort: 8051

 streams:
-  # path of the stream
+  # name of the stream
   test1:
     # url of the source stream, in the format rtsp://user:pass@host:port/path
     url: rtsp://myhost:8554/mystream
     # whether to use tcp or udp
-    useTcp: no
+    protocol: udp
 ```

 #### Full command-line usage